- Intake: 6

 Economics at Queens’ has a long and distinguished history.
 There is an active Economics Society, run by the students, that hosts both academic and social gatherings to discuss contemporary economic issues.
 Queens’ economists have gone on to enjoy distinguished careers in finance, business, research, and government.

-You will be required to take a pre-interview written assessment.
+You will be required to take the Test of Mathematics for University Admission (TMUA).

 Queens’ Economics Fellows

 Main area of research is the theory and practice of economic policymaking.
 Current projects focus in particular on income tax policy, and on approaches to designing policy rules when government preferences time-inconsistent.